-Emotion and memory are very closely related.
+The hippocampus is connected to emotion, as well as memory.
 You know this from your experience.
 Go to a party, meet a bunch of new people.
 Which faces are you going to remember?
 The woman who made you laugh, the man who made you feel embarrassed, and your new boss — the ones who had an emotional impact.

-Finding and seeing the hippocampus
+Finding the hippocampus

 The portion of the brain that helps those names get into memory in the first place, this hippocampus thing we are talking about, is also part of this temporal lobe.
 But you can’t see it here, because it’s an inside fold, not these outside folds you see above.
 To see the hippocampus, we’ll have to use x-ray vision.
 Imagine you could just squint and see right through the temporal lobe to what’s underneath.
 Using some beautiful images from a great medical illustrator, here’s what you’d see: